 They are remembered quietly.

-Modern Interpretations
+Modern Cultural Interpretations

-Modern interpretations often frame tengu offspring as metaphors for inherited trauma, talent, or otherness—individuals marked by origins they did not choose.
+Modern interpretations often frame tengu offspring as metaphors for inherited trauma, talent, or otherness — individuals marked by origins they did not choose.

 In contemporary fiction, they may appear as wanderers, guardians, or reluctant inheritors of ancient roles.
 The question is no longer power, but responsibility.